<- Back to main blog

 Both should be available in your product analytics reports.

-For example, in this report, the number of monthly users is diminishing over time:
+For instance, this report shows that the number of monthly users is declining over time:

 If the number of signups hasn’t fallen for the same period, this probably indicates that users are having trouble adopting the software into their routine.